stein-bmcc/eleventy-personal-site-alecardena/_site/surrealism_museum_postcard.md

     <p>
-        This postcard was created for a hypothetical museum exhibit on Surrealism at the Museum of Modern Art, as a project for my digital graphic design class.
-The front of the postcard features a wall with different paintings hanging on it, representing the Surrealism time period.
+        This postcard was created for a hypothetical museum exhibit on Surrealism at the Museum of Modern Art.
+It was  a project for my Digital Graphic Design class.
+The front of the postcard features a wall with different paintings hanging on it, representing the Surrealist movement.
 To create a realistic effect, the paintings were placed in frames, and the background of the wall was chosen to resemble a wallpaper style of the 1920s.
 The color and font were carefully chosen to fit the time period and enhance the overall design.
 The layout was created using InDesign, and the result is a well-crafted postcard that effectively conveys the message of the museum exhibit.
     </p>

     <div class="back_function">